MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-get-started-portal.md

 ## Query the SQL database

-Follow these steps to query the database using the query editor in the Azure portal.
+Follow these steps to query the database using the query editor in the Azure portal preview.

 1. On the SQL Database page for your database, click **Tools** on the toolbar.
 The **Query editor** preview page opens.